You may think you know your audience, but taking the time to develop buyer personas is one of the most effective ways you can prove it.

 In ABM marketing, not only can you reach out directly to your target prospects on social media platforms with personalized InMail messages, you can also run online ad campaigns geared specifically towards them.
 Social selling takes a great deal of “social listening,” which means you need to get to know your prospects as people by monitoring their online activity.
 What groups are they part of?
 What comments do they post?
 What is important to them?
 Establishing “social” relationships with your ABM prospects will help you better understand the needs of your potential customers, which should in turn help you increase your sales closing rate.

 Outbound telemarketing is often neglected as an ABM tactic, but it doesn’t have to be the black sheep of marketing outreach programs.
 When done well, cold calling can actually initiate high-level, in-depth, one-on-one discussions with the right people within your target accounts.
 It’s best to conduct spot-basis telemarketing in conjunction with other tactics — promoting an event, or as part of a content marketing program for example.

-As sales and marketing becomes more aligned, ABM will take on even greater importance.
+As sales and marketing become more aligned, ABM will take on even greater importance.
 But being effective at ABM marketing takes time and the proper preparation to understand the accounts and buyer personas you are targeting.